LearningLocker/docs/reporting.md

 Click the (grey) square that says "Did".
 You can then add and remove verbs from the list that appears below.

 #### Adding a verb
 Click the (green) "Add" button (below the list of verbs - which may be empty at this point).
-This will add a new entry to the list of verbs, you can then type the name (`verb.id`) of the verb you're searchng for in the text box.
+This will add a new entry to the list of verbs, you can then type the name (`statement.verb.id`) of the verb you're searchng for in the text box.

 #### Removing a verb
 Click the (red) minus icon next to the verb.
 Then select "OK" in the message that pops up.